portland-dsa/website-hugo/content/what-were-up-to.md

 ## Educational Videos

-* [What is Socialism 101] (https://youtu.be/LmOzbeaYHNQ): An introductory video series to Democratic Socialism
+* [What is Socialism 101](https://youtu.be/LmOzbeaYHNQ): An introductory video series to Democratic Socialism
-* [Portland DSA Red Talks] (https://youtu.be/fCUAIjyoI5Q): Short lectures given at DSA general meetings on a variety of topics of the Red persuasion
+* [Portland DSA Red Talks](https://youtu.be/fCUAIjyoI5Q): Short lectures given at DSA general meetings on a variety of topics of the Red persuasion

 ## Portland DSA Medium Articles

-Short [articles] (https://medium.com/@dsaportlandoregon) written by the membership on important topics and causes
+Short [articles](https://medium.com/@dsaportlandoregon) written by the membership on important topics and causes